-The fundamental problem with conservation easements is that they willingly convey primary control of the property to a third party, rendering the fundamental right of "private property" void.
-Control of the land is the essential element of a property right, but when a landowner signs a conservation easement, they convey this right away.
+The primary problem with conservation easements is that they willingly convey control of the property to a third party, rendering the fundamental right of "private property" void.
+Control of the land is the essential element of a property right, but when a landowner signs a conservation easement, they give this away.